 Alcohol drinks tend to be higher in calories, so provide alternatives.
-Get low calorie beers and plenty of water.
+Get low-calorie beers and plenty of water.
 When people first show up, offer them a bottle of water to get hydrated.
-Then if they grab a beer afterwards, they're not as thirsty and tend to drink less.
+Then if they grab a beer afterward, they're not as thirsty and tend to drink less.

 Step Four: Limit the Choices